aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 A geometric shape in PowerPoint may comprise several geometric paths.
 Each of those geometric paths may be open or closed.

-This Python code shows you how to check if a geometric shape contains a closed path:
+This Python code shows you how to check if a geometric shape contains a closed path: xxx

 ```python